Jeff Finkelstein, founder of Customer Paradigm

 Finkelstein’s grandfather used to tell him stories about being held up at gunpoint at his general store in Cheyenne, Wyoming, and how the masked robbers got away on horseback.
 Finkelstein’s generation has seen how comfort with computers and the Internet has allowed the world to become a very small place.
 Digitization, globalization and deregulation have shaped a new competitive business landscape – one that puts customers in greater control.
 Finkelstein’s mission is to help businesses adopt customer-centric practices that will allow businesses to be more profitable and customers to become loyal, lifetime buyers.

-Finkelstein lives in Boulder, Colorado with his wife and two daughters.
+Finkelstein lives in Boulder, Colorado with his two daughters.

 Connect with Jeff Finkelstein: